 We use simulation for training and evaluation of high performance team training, technical skills training and cognitive skills training.
 Our scenarios include rare perioperative event and focus on crisis resource management principles.

-We have established an Anesthesia Center for Education, Research and Evaluation (ACERE) in the Department of Anesthesiology at Columbia.
-ACERE draws on the combined expertise of our medical community to promote the acquisition and assessment of clinical knowledge, skills, and attitudes that are needed for the highest quality and safest patient care.
-Teaching sessions within ACERE emphasize concepts such as “failure to rescue,” establishing followership, and avoiding fixation errors.
+We have established an Margaret Wood Center for Simulation and Educationin the Department of Anesthesiology at Columbia.
+SC&E draws on the combined expertise of our medical community to promote the acquisition and assessment of clinical knowledge, skills, and attitudes that are needed for the highest quality and safest patient care.
+Teaching sessions within SC&E emphasize concepts such as “failure to rescue,” establishing followership, and avoiding fixation errors.
 Several faculty members have been trained as expert debriefers to enhance the simulation experience.

 Simulation is used for both education/training and assessment.
-The Center will have an OR, PACU/ICU, OSCE rooms and a conference/debriefing room.
-ACERE consists of 2000 square feet of space, with a patient simulator OR suite and digital A-V capture devices to allow residents and faculty to remotely view and review their training sessions.
+The Center has an OR, PACU/ICU, OSCE rooms and a conference/debriefing room.
+SC&E consists of 2000 square feet of space, with a patient simulator OR suite and digital A-V capture devices to allow residents and faculty to remotely view and review their training sessions.

-Our equipment includes: a virtual bronchoscopy trainer, an ultrasound simulator, a central line task trainer, and a human mannequin simulator.
+Our equipment includes: a virtual bronchoscopy trainer, an ultrasound simulator, a central line task trainer, and human mannequin simulators.

 The Residency Experience